ivanDonadello/semantic-PASCAL-Part/README.md

 ment labelled with “leg”.

-## Structure of LTN folder
+## Structure of the semanticPascalPartDataset foldr
+Download from here and unzip the semantic PASCAL-Part Dataset.

-- `pascalpart_dataset`: it contains the refined images and annotations (e.g., small specific parts are merged into bigger parts) of pascalpart dataset in pascalvoc style.
-This folder is necessary if you want to train Fast-RCNN (https://github.com/rbgirshick/fast-rcnn) on this dataset for computing the grounding/features vector of each bounding box.
+- `semanticPascalPart`: it contains the refined images and annotations (e.g., small specific parts are merged into bigger parts) of the PASCAL-Part dataset in Pascal-voc style.
-    - `Annotations`: the annotations in `.xml` format.
-To see bounding boxes in the images use the pascalvoc devkit http://host.robots.ox.ac.uk/pascal/VOC/index.html.
+    - `Annotations_set`: the test set annotations in `.xml` format.
-    - `ImageSets`: the split of the dataset into train and test set according to every unary predicate/class.
 For further information See pascalvoc format at devkit http://host.robots.ox.ac.uk/pascal/VOC/index.html.
+    - `Annotations_trainval`: the train and validation set annotations in `.xml` format.
+For further information See pascalvoc format at devkit http://host.robots.ox.ac.uk/pascal/VOC/index.html.
+    - `JPEGImages_test`: the test set images in `.jpg` format.
-    - `JPEGImages`: the images in `.jpg` format.
+    - `JPEGImages_trainval`: the train and validation set images in `.jpg` format.
+    - `test.txt`:
+    - `trainval.txt`: